-- Information provided at the time of registering to use our Sites, for the use of our services, posting material, submitting testimonials, reviewing products, raising quotes or general enquiries, completing an offer submission, entering a competition or requesting further services.
+- Information provided at the time of registering to use our Sites, for the purchase of products and/or use of our services, posting material, submitting testimonials, reviewing products, raising quotes or general enquiries, completing an offer submission, entering a competition or requesting further services.
 We may also ask you for information when you report a problem with our Sites or regarding the products and services provided by us.

-- Sensitive Personal Data concerning health matters from or about you if you disclose such information on our Sites (when signing up for an account with us, making enquiries or otherwise).
+- Sensitive Personal Data concerning health matters from or about you if you disclose such information on our Sites (when signing up for an account with us, when registering to take part in clinical trials, making enquiries or otherwise).
 This includes information relation to your health condition, treatments and medications you make take and healthcare and medical devices you may use.

 - If you contact us, we may keep a record of that correspondence and/or any video or audio uploads or telephone calls.

 - We may also ask you to complete surveys that we use for research purposes, although you do not have to respond to them.